alperkumcu/alperkumcu.github.io/courses/phd_qual.md

 - Liu, M., Schallert, D. L., & Carroll, P. J. (2004).
 Working memory and expertise in simultaneous interpreting. *Interpreting, 6*(1), 19–42.
   <https://doi.org/10.1075/intp.6.1.04liu>

+## Ek Okuma Listesi

+- Salevsky, H. (1993).
+The distinctive nature of interpreting studies. *Target, 5*(2), 149–167. https://doi.org/10.1075/target.5.2.03sal

+- Dong, Y., Liu, Y., & Cai, R. (2018).
+How does consecutive interpreting training influence working memory: A longitudinal study of potential links between the two. *Frontiers in Psychology, 9*, Article 875. https://doi.org/10.3389/fpsyg.2018.00875

+- Setton, R. (1999). *Simultaneous interpretation: A cognitive-pragmatic analysis*.
+John Benjamins.

+- Hale, S. B. (2004). *The discourse of court interpreting: Discourse practices of the law, the witness and the interpreter*.
+John Benjamins. https://doi.org/10.1075/btl.52

+- Berk-Seligson, S. (1988).
+The impact of politeness in witness testimony: The influence of the court interpreter. *Multilingua, 7*(4), 411–439. https://doi.org/10.1515/mult.1988.7.4.411

+- Magnifico, C., & Defrancq, B. (2017).
+Hedges in conference interpreting: The role of gender. *Interpreting, 19*(1), 21–46. https://doi.org/10.1075/intp.19.1.02mag

+- Duflou, V. (2016). *Be(com)ing a conference interpreter: An ethnography of EU interpreters as a professional community*.
+John Benjamins.

+- Mellinger, C. D. (Ed.).
+(2025). *The Routledge handbook of interpreting and cognition*.
+Routledge.

+- Gerver, D. (1974).
+Simultaneous listening and speaking and retention of prose. *Quarterly Journal of Experimental Psychology, 26*(3), 337–341. https://doi.org/10.1080/14640747408400422

+- Gile, D. (1995/2009). *Basic concepts and models for interpreter and translator training*.
+John Benjamins.

+- Wadensjö, C. (1998). *Interpreting as interaction*.
+Longman.

 ---

 # Hafta 13